+ATHENS, Ga. -- Supermarket managers will be able to participate in a training program that will teach them how to respond to emergencies involving contamination of the food supply.
 The training, to be carried out by the University of Georgia College of Agricultural and Environmental Sciences Cooperative Extension Service, begins in July.
 It will be open to Georgia food retailers and food processors, among others.
 Retailers should check with their local University of Georgia county ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account

 Why Register for FREE?

 Registering for content on Supermarket News will give you INSTANT access to invaluable articles and media content that industry professionals rely on.
 You will have access to our special reports, feature articles, and industry analysis.
 It’s FREE, easy and quick.
 What are you waiting for!
 In addition you will also receive complimentary access to the SN salary survey data tables.

 Attention Paid Print Subscribers: While you have already been granted free access to SN we ask that you register now.
 We promise it will only take a few minutes!
 Or visit your profile and add your print magazine account number and zip code.